cwilbur/wdi_11_test_driven_development/README.md

 ## Further Labs

 By now you should have the idea.
+Choose one of these labs to try, with a partner or on your own.
 Try these as you see fit, with a partner or on your own.

 ### Spelling out Numbers